thegreenpaladin/Safer/README.md

-# IS Project
+# Information Security Project
-The idea incorporates the encryption and decryption of the backup data generated under the hood of our Final year project, namely Luna- Student portal through AES in Python.
+The idea incorporates the encryption and decryption of the backup data generated under the hood of our Final year project, namely Luna- Student portal, through AES in Python.
 Further, for assurance of integrity we will utilise the concept of checksum validation.